-Interfund transfers at September 30, 2020 consisted of the following:
+Interfund transfers at September 30, 2021 consisted of the following:

-Transfer Out Transfer In Amount

-General Fund Public Art Trust Fund \$ 1,000,000

-General Fund Stormwater 128,483

-Street Maintenance and

-Construction Fund Capital Projects Fund 212,414
+Transfer Out Transfer In Amount General Fund Street Maintenance and Construction Fund 1,000,000 Street Maintenance and Construction Fund Capital Projects Fund 270,000 Total transfers \$ 1,270,000

-\$ 1,340,897

-The transfer out from the General Fund to the Public Art Trust Fund is to cover fund expenditures and anticipated increased costs related to the purchase of art throughout the City.
-The transfer out from the General Fund to the Stormwater Fund is to cover fund expenditures and increased costs related to stormwater work, utility, and maintenance costs.
-The transfer out from the Street Maintenance and Construction Fund to the Capital Projects Fund is to set aside Citizen's Independent Transportation Trust monies which will be used on capital projects related to transportation and the pedestrian bridges at 174th Street and 180th Street.
+The transfer out from the General Fund to the Streets Maintenance and Construction Fund is to cover fund expenditures and increased costs for streets and transportation initiatives throughout the City.
+The transfer out from the Streets Maintenance and Construction fund to the Capital Projects fund is to transfer Citizen's Independent Transportation Trust monies which will be used on capital projects related to transportation and pedestrian bridges.